Single-Round Scalable Analytic Federated Learning: Introduction

 Federated Learning (FL) enables multiple clients or devices to collaboratively train a shared model without exposing their private data.
 Instead of centralizing data, clients perform local updates and periodically communicate model parameters to a server, which aggregates them into a global model~\cite{McMahan2017FedAvg}.
 While conceptually appealing, conventional FL frameworks require many communication rounds—often hundreds or thousands—for a model to converge.
 In practical deployments, clients can operate at different speeds, disconnect intermittently, or fail mid-training, creating stragglers and asynchronous updates.
 Such instability causes training to progress unevenly, and the global model may take days or weeks to reach convergence, severely limiting FL's real-world scalability.

 Beyond communication inefficiency, a deeper issue lies in \textbf{statistical heterogeneity} across clients.
 In real FL systems, local data distributions often differ sharply—for instance, users capture different visual styles, hospitals record different patient populations, or sensors observe non-overlapping environments.
 This non-IID nature of the data means that each client’s gradient direction diverges from the global optimum, degrading performance and convergence stability.
-Existing methods attempt to address this through various regularizers, dynamic aggregation schemes, and using pre-trained models for initialization and distilation~\cite{Li2020FedProx, Wang2020FedNova, Li2021MOON, Acar2021FedDyn}, but these stuggles with non-IID settings.
+Existing methods attempt to address this through various regularizers, dynamic aggregation schemes, personalization strategies, architectural adaptations, and the use of pre-trained models for initialization and distillation~\cite{Li2020FedProx,Wang2020FedNova,Li2021MOON,Acar2021FedDyn,yang2023fedfed,pieri2023handling,lee2023fedl2p,bao2024provable}, but these methods still struggle under strong non-IID settings.

 To overcome these limitations, recent work proposed \textit{Analytic Federated Learning} (AFL)~\cite{He2025AFL}, which formulates the FL problem in closed form.
 AFL leverages a pre-trained backbone to extract embeddings on each client, and trains a linear regression head analytically in only one communication round.
 Its analytic aggregation law guarantees invariance to both data partitioning and client count, enabling the global solution to remain identical to centralized training regardless of heterogeneity.
 As a result, AFL achieves higher accuracy than conventional iterative FL methods under highly non-IID conditions, while requiring only a single communication round instead of hundreds.
 Despite these appealing properties, AFL remains constrained by its linear model structure, which limits representational capacity and the ability to capture nonlinear feature interactions.